Covera Covera

 Not reporting reduced summer mileage — Phoenix retirees often drive 40% less in hot months and never tell their insurer

-Skipping comprehensive — hail storms, dust storms (haboobs), and flash floods cause thousands of claims annually in Phoenix
+Skipping comprehensive — hail, haboobs, and flash floods cause thousands of claims annually

 Choosing a national carrier without checking regional specialists who understand AZ-specific risks